graphile/graphile.github.io/src/pages/postgraphile/installation-guide.md

 ---
 layout: page
 path: /postgraphile/installation-guide/
-title: PostgreSQL Schema Design
+title: Installation Guide
 ---

-# Postgres Schema Design
+# New Title
 The Postgres database is rich with features well beyond that of any other database.
 However, most developers do not know the extent to which they can leverage the features in Postgres to completely express their application business logic in the database.

 Often developers may find themselves re-implimenting authentication and authorization in their apps, when Postgres comes with application level security features out of the box.
 Or perhaps developers may rewrite basic insert functions with some extra app logic where that too may be handled in the database.